openwdl/wdl/SPEC.md

 {
-  "allow_nested.lines1": ["hello", "hello", "hello"], "allow_nested.lines2": ["goodbye", "goodbye"], "allow_nested.repeat2.i": 2,
-  "allow_nested.incrs": [2, 3, 4]
+  "allow_nested.lines1": ["hello", "hello", "hello"], "allow_nested.lines2": ["goodbye", "goodbye"], "allow_nested.incrs": [2, 3, 4]
 }
 ```
 </p>
 </details>

-In the preceding example, the required input `i` to call `repeat2` is missing.
-Normally this would result in an error.
+In the preceding example, the workflow calling `repeat2` does not provide a value for the optional input `i`.
+Normally this would cause the task to fail, since `i` must have a value `>= 1` and its default value is `0`.
 However, if the execution engine supports `allow_nested_inputs`, then specifying `allow_nested_inputs: true` in the workflow's `hints` section means that `repeat2.i` may be set by the caller of the workflow, e.g., by including `"allow_nested.repeat2.i": 2,` in the input JSON.

 It is not allowed to *override* a call input at runtime, even if nested inputs are allowed.
 For example, if the user tried to specify `"allow_nested.repeat.opt_string": "hola"` in the input JSON, an error would be raised because the workflow already specifies a value for that input.